California Nonresident Tuition Exemption

 Education Code § 68130.5, as amended, commonly known as AB 540

-California Nonresident Tuition Exemption Education Code commonly known as AB 540 allows certain students from paying nonresident tuition (higher than resident tuition) and allows them to apply for different types of California Dream Act financial aid.
+California Nonresident Tuition Exemption commonly known as AB 540, exempts certain students from paying nonresident tuition (higher than resident tuition) and/or allows them to apply and receive state aid at certain California public and private colleges.

-- Attained credits earned in California from a California high school equivalent to three (3) or more years of fulltime high school course work and attended a combination of elementary, middle and/or high schools in California for a total of three (3) or more years, or a combination of those schools. or
+2. Three (3) or more years of full-time high school coursework and attended a combination of elementary, middle and/or high school in California for a combined total of three (3) or more years.

-- Fulfilled the minimum transfer requirements to transfer from a California Community College to a University of California or California State University, and
+D. Fulfilled the minimum transfer requirements to transfer from a California Community College to a University of California or California State University.

-- If applicable, complete the affidavit stating that you will legalize your immigration status as soon as you are eligible, and
+5. If applicable, complete an AB 540 affidavit stating that you will legalize your immigration status as soon as you are eligible (see the Admissions and Records Office at your college), and

 ***AB 1899 allows U and T visa holders to also apply for state financial aid.
 (T visa holders should file a FAFSA, U visa holders should file a CA Dream Act Application)